Gilbert G. Kennedy: Sporting career

 During his time at Cambridge, Kennedy represented Trinity College at cricket with appearances against Huntingdonshire in May 1866 and June 1867.

 He first played football for the Wanderers in December 1866, making his debut in a 1–0 defeat by Old Etonians.
 Over the next eight seasons, he was a regular member of the side, making a total of 41 appearances, scoring 8 goals.
 He played in the FA Cup match against Crystal Palace on 20 January 1872, which ended in a 0–0 draw, with both teams progressing to the semi-finals.
 He also represented Middlesex against Surrey and Kent and for London against Sheffield in 1867 and was a member of the Football Association committee from 1869 to 1870.

 Described as "No mean forward and very great in front of the enemy's goal", he was selected to represent "Scotland" in the second pseudo-international match against the English side, organised by Charles Alcock.
 The Scottish XI was made up from players from London and the Home Counties with "Scottish connections".
 The English won the match, played at The Oval on 19 November 1870, with a single goal from R.S.F.
 Walker.

 Professional career

 On leaving university, he became a barrister, being admitted as a pupil of the Inner Temple in January 1867 and called to the bar on 30 April 1870.

 From 1883 to 1889, he was on the Midland Circuit and served as recorder at Grantham.
 From 1889 to 1907, he was a Metropolitan Police magistrate, serving at Marlborough Street Police Court and later at Greenwich and Woolwich.
 He was also a Justice of the Peace in London, Essex, Hertfordshire, Middlesex, Kent and Surrey.

 His publications included A Guide to the Coal Mines Regulation Act, 1887 and The Law of Land Drainage and Sewers.

-At the time of the 1901 census, he was resident at Linden Gardens, Kensington, London, and described as a "Metropolitan policeman".
-Following his retirement, he settled at "St. David's", Broadstairs in Kent.
+He lived at 6, Linden Gardens, Kensington, London; following his retirement, he settled at "St. David's", Broadstairs in Kent.
 Kennedy died in Thanet, Kent, on 2 January 1909.